SandroFahrion/KITTI-Reaction-Game/README.md

 ```

 ### (Optional) Build and launch with Debugging Mode
+(and recommended, because it's much more interesting to see whats going on)<br>
 Open a command terminal in ```CPP_KITTI_Reaction_Game``` and run
 ```
 cmake -S . -B build_debug -DENABLE_DEBUG=ON